A detailed explanation of the best Thailand travel tips and advice for all travellers.

 On average, hostels cost between 6 to 13 USD per night.

 Thailand is such an affordable destination that even nice hotels can be cheap, but you’ll save the most money by staying in hostels.

 Eat Like The Locals

-Eat street food whenever possible!
-Thailand has some incredible local food, and the locals known how to cook it the best.
+Eat local street food whenever possible!
+Thailand has some amazing food, and the locals know how to cook it the best.